Caroline Jackson: Member of the European Parliament

 She retired at the 2009 European Parliament Elections.

-Subsequent career
+Later career and death

-She now works as an environmental consultant.
-She is a member of the Foresight Advisory Council of GDF Suez Environment and a board member of the Institute for European Environmental Policy.
+Jackson later worked as an environmental consultant.
+She was a member of the Foresight Advisory Council of GDF Suez Environment and a board member of the Institute for European Environmental Policy.

+Jackson died from complications of Parkinson's disease on 20 October 2025, at the age of 78.